raajpatre/aayamfest-web/README.md

-# AAYAM Tech Fest 2026 🚀
+# AAYAM Tech Fest 2026

-**AAYAM** is the flagship technical festival of **Newton School of Technology**.
-This website serves as the digital terminal for the event, featuring a futuristic "cyber-grid" aesthetic, real-time event tracking, and a secure administration system.
+**AAYAM** is the flagship technical festival of **Newton School of Technology x S-VYASA University**.
+This website serves as the digital terminal for the event, featuring a futuristic "cyber-grid" aesthetic, real-time event tracking"

 ---